Mohill: Sport

-The parish of Mohill currently has two Gaelic Football Clubs, Mohill who play in Division One and Eslin a Division Two team.
-The Mohill Club also fields teams in Divisions 3 and 5, whilst Eslin field their second team in Division 5 also.
-Both Clubs have won Senior Titles in the past and in fact, Mohill Faugh-an-Bealaghs won the first-ever Leitrim Championship in 1890, defeating Ballinamore in the final.
-Ironically Eslin won their first title the following year by defeating Mohill in the Final.
+The parish of Mohill currently has two Gaelic Football Clubs: Mohill GAA club, which plays in Division One, and Eslin GAA, which is a Division Two team.
+Mohill GAA club also fields teams in Divisions 3 and 5, whilst Eslin field their second team in Division 5.
+Both clubs have won Senior titles in the past, and Mohill Faugh-an-Bealaghs won the first-ever Leitrim Championship in 1890, defeating Ballinamore in the final.
+Eslin won their first title the following year by defeating Mohill in the final.
 Eslin won the last of their three titles in 1917 but have won several Junior Championships in the meantime.
-Mohill won the last of their five Senior Titles in 2006 defeating St. Marys by one point in a game which saw them complete a dramatic comeback.
-Mohill and Eslin have often amalgamated for underage competition under the name St. Manachans, named after the patron saint of the parish.
+Mohill won the last of their five Senior titles in 2006.
+Mohill and Eslin sometimes amalgamate for underage competition under the name St. Manachans, named after the patron saint of the parish.